Mojisola-Akinrelere/To-Do-List/README.md

 Create a basic To-Do List application using HTML, CSS, and vanilla JavaScript.The application should allow users to add tasks and remove them.

 ### Specifications
-i.
-The application should have an input field for users to add new tasks. ii.
-Each task should be displayed as a separate item with a "Remove" button. iii.
-Clicking the "Remove" button should remove the corresponding task.
+1. The application should have an input field for users to add new tasks.
+2. Each task should be displayed as a separate item with a "Remove" button.
+3. Clicking the "Remove" button should remove the corresponding task.
 4. Apply basic styling to make the application visually appealing.

 ### Instructions